Vesterbrogade: 20th century

 At the turn of the 20th century, Vesterbros Passage was the backbone in a westward expansion of Copenhagen's city centre.
 Most of the old buildings were replaced by new and larger ones over the course of the next decades.

 Notable buildings and residents

 City Centre: Vesterbros Passage

 Industriens Hus is the headquarters of the Confederation of Danish Industries.
 An expansion and complete make-over of the building was completed in 2013.
 Next to the building is the main entrance of Tivoli Gardens.
 Saxo Towers, a mixed-use complex consisting of four interconnected cylinders, is currently under construction on the other side of the street.
 Axelborg, originally a bank building, now contains the headquarters of the Danish Agriculture and Food Council.
-The former SAS Royal Hotel, now operated by Radison Blu, was designed by Arne Jacobsen.
+The former SAS Royal Hotel, now operated by Radisson Blu, was designed by Arne Jacobsen.
 His Egg and Swan chairs were designed for the building.
-AArbejdernes Landsbank has their headquarters in the so-called Panoptikon Building at No. 5.
+Arbejdernes Landsbank has their headquarters in the so-called Panoptikon Building at No. 5.